samjd-zz/samjd-zz/README.md

 This portfolio showcases engineering principles for building reliable, auditable intelligent systems.

 I design systems where AI output is connected to retrieved evidence, explicit workflows, and observable validation rather than being treated as an unexamined answer.
-The work spans multi-agent orchestration, hybrid search, event-driven processing, local model routing, and creative AI systems.
+The work spans multi-agent orchestration, hybrid search, event-driven processing, local model routing, mathematical latent-space alignment, and creative AI systems.

 The goal is practical intelligence with traceable behavior: systems that can explain what they used, why a result was produced, and where uncertainty remains.